yousefalfoqaha/cosine_similarity_mips/README.md

 ## Appendix A

-The full code can be found in the GitHub repository, the program is named `program.s`.
+The full code can be found in the GitHub repository, the program is in [`program.s`](https://github.com/yousefalfoqaha/cosine_similarity_mips/blob/main/program.s).

 ## Appendix B

-A sample conversation with the AI assistant can be found in the GitHub repository, the conversation is named `conversation.txt`.
+A sample conversation with the AI assistant can be found in the GitHub repository, the conversation is in [`conversation.txt`](https://github.com/yousefalfoqaha/cosine_similarity_mips/blob/main/conversation.txt).